Introduction to Caching and Caching Strategies

 • A high cache hit rate means the cache is effectively storing and retrieving the data.

-Real-life Examples of Caching
+Real-life examples of caching

 • Web browsers use caching to store frequently accessed HTML, CSS, JavaScript, and images.
-This allows the browser to quickly retrieve these resources, rather than retrieving them from the server each time.

 • Content Delivery Networks (CDNs) store static files like images and videos and serve them from locations closer to the user.
 This reduces the time it takes to retrieve data and reduces latency.